 The historic buildings of Bryggen are Bergen’s highlight.
 The line of wood houses was a German settlement during the Hanseatic League – they were offices and residences built as early as the 13th century.

 Why these houses are so special?
-The houses were built with wood from the roof, walls, to pillars.
+The houses were built with wood from the roof, and walls, to pillars.
 Since such inflammable materials were used, and the houses were lined up so tightly, the clusters were burned down and rebuilt multiple times throughout history.
 It has retained its original look after a great effort of restoration.

 What are the words on the houses?
 You can see some text on the houses on different levels and walls.
-These are the billboards of the merchants and they are accentuated by symbols of animals and characters; the simplistic design, to me, kinda reflecting the Scandanavian aesthetic and they are really something to see!
+These are the billboards of the merchants and they are accentuated by symbols of animals and characters; the simplistic design, to me, kinda reflects the Scandanavian aesthetic and they are really something to see!

 Some intersting shops in Bryggen: